giusguerrini/xwterm/README.md

 Also, you can study "xwterm.js" itself, where HTTP and WebSocket driver are defined (AnsiTermHttpDriver and AnsiTermWeSocketDriver respectively).

-## API
+## Full documentation
-A (still incomplete) documentation of the package's classes and their methods is here:
+A (still incomplete) documentation of the package, in particulare classes and their methods, is here:
 ![API Documentation](./docs/index.html)

 ## Screenshots